mike14747/default-react-app/README.md

 ## What is this project?

 -   This repo contains my default React JS app starting point.
--   It's a functioning bare bones React app using the MVC model.
+-   It's a functioning bare bones React app using an Express server and the MVC methodology.
--   In React, there are several components (some in client/src/App.js, some in client/src/components and some in client/src/pages) with some simple routing and navigation.
+-   There are several React components set up with some simple routing and navigation.
 -   There is a test database included with a single table and a single row of data in that table... just for testing.
--   It includes just the bare bones npm dependencies (dotenv, express, if-env and mysql2).
+-   It includes just some bare bones backend npm dependencies (dotenv, express, if-env and mysql2).
--   Several devDependencies are installed... mostly for linting.
+-   Several backend devDependencies are installed... mostly for linting.

-## What was the process of getting to this point?
+## What was the process of getting this up and running?

 -   Run the following in the terminal: